michal-niedzwiedzki/php-testing/README.md

 **Objective:** to learn testing both happy and unhappy cases.

 In class Triangle modify method `getPerimeter()` to return null if negative length of any side is given.
-Write the second method in class `TriangleTest` (e.g. `test_getPerimeter_return_null_when_negative`) to check for negative numbers.
-Use multiple assertions for 9 combinations of negative and positive numbers.
+Write another method in class `TriangleTest` (e.g. `test_getPerimeter_return_null_when_negative`) to check for negative numbers.
+Use multiple assertions, in total 7 combinations of negative and positive numbers.

 Run PHPUnit and correct possible failures.
 Test in browser the old behaviour (positive numbers) as well as the new one (negative numbers).

+**Question:** again, which method of testing was simpler, manual or automated?

 Exercise 3: using code coverage reports
 ---------------------------------------